 6. Investing isn’t rocket science, but there is no “Easy Button”

-However, raw intelligence is arguably one of the least predictive factors of investment success.
+Yet, raw intelligence is one of the least predictive factors of investment success.

 “You don’t need to be a rocket scientist.
 Investing is not a game where the guy with the 160 IQ beats the guy with the 130 IQ.” – Warren Buffett